-New reporting frameworks and requirements to disclose risks of modern slavery in supply chains include the Federal Modern Slavery Act with came into effect in 2019 with initial reporting starting in 2020, and the Modern Slavery Act 2018 (NSW) which is expected to come into force at a future date.
-Brickworks has engaged consultants to review all proposed legislative requirements and provide updates for any proposed changes or harmonisation.
+Reporting frameworks and requirements to disclose risks of modern slavery in supply chains include the Federal Modern Slavery Act which came into effect in 2019 with initial reporting starting in 2020.
+Brickworks has engaged consultants to review all legislative requirements and provide updates for any proposed changes or harmonisation.